naiqixiao/DRDB/docs/Email Template.rst

         - in-person lab studies: "This is a reminder for your visit to ${{LabName}} with ${{childName}} on ${{AppointTime}}."
         - online studies: "This is ${{LabName}}.
 Just a reminder that you and ${{childName}} will participate our online study."
     -  reminder template
+        - ${{ZoomLink}} will be replaced with the ZoomLink of the first experimenter.
+If no the experimenter's ZoomLink is not set up, the lab's ZoomLink will be filled instead.
     -  transportation instructions (for in-person studies)
     -  email closing